bertomartin/css-guidelines-1/README.md

 ### Base rules ###

-The default styles belong here.
+The base category is about the default styles.
 There are only single element selectors that say: Wherever the element is on the page, it should look like this.

     body, form {
         margin: 0;